lruthotto/Benchmarks.jl/README.md

     println("Done with this execution!")
 )

-results = Benchmark.execute(normbench!)
+results = Benchmarks.execute(normbench!)
 ```

-Note that `Benchmark.execute` accepts the following keyword arguments (you'll probably need to read [the design section](#the-design-of-benchmarksjl) to understand some of these):
+Note that `Benchmarks.execute` accepts the following keyword arguments (you'll probably need to read [the design section](#the-design-of-benchmarksjl) to understand some of these):

 - `sample_limit = 100`:  The max number of samples to take when benchmarking.
 This limit is ignored in the event that a geometric search is triggered.
 - `time_limit = 10`: The max number of seconds to spend benchmarking.
 This limit is respected, even if a geometric search is triggered.